jlab-hep/localdb-docs/docs/tool/viewer/user.md

 # User Page

-You can sign-in and use vaious functions (create tag, edit comment, download ITk PD module) if you have your account in the Local DB.
+You can sign-in and use vaious functions (create tag, edit comment, pull the list of module SN form ITkPD) if you have your account in the Local DB.

 !!!
 Note
     If you do not have such an account, you need to ask Local DB administrator of your institution to create your account.